 Key Takeaway

-The 2026 frontier race rewards teams that treat models as interchangeable commodities and treat workflow design, evals, and distribution as the moat.
+The 2026 advantage goes to teams that treat models as replaceable and treat system design—routing, permissions, evals, and distribution—as the moat.